opencivicdata/docs.opencivicdata.org/proposals/drafts/elections.rst

 Overview
 ========

-Definition of data types to model elections within which political contests are decided, including relationships to ballot measures and candidates competing for public office.
+Definition of data types to model elections and political contests they are held in order to decided.

 The proposed data types are:

 * ``Election``
-* ``ContestBase``, a base class for:
+* ``Contest``, a base class for:

     - ``BallotMeasureContest``
     - ``CandidateContest``